augarte/SimpleLineChart/README.md

 ## License

-SimpleLineChart is available under the GPL license.
+SimpleLineChart is available under the MIT license.
 See the [LICENSE](https://github.com/augarte/SimpleLineChart/blob/main/LICENSE) for more info.